TenebrisNoctua/ClassPP/docs/tutorials/types.md

 print(ctypeof(Person), ",", ctypeof(newPerson)) -- Prints "Class , Person"!
 ```

-`Type.typeof` will return the true type of the given object, for example, if the object is a `class`, it will return "Class", as it belongs to the `Class` type.<br>
+`Type.typeof` will return the true type of the given object.
+For example, if the object is a `class`, it will return "Class", as it belongs to the [`Class`](../apiReference/dataTypes/class.md) type.<br>
 And if the object is a class object, it will return the name of the class it's been created from as its type.

 Since `Type.typeof` returns the true type of the given object, to find out the type of a `class`, you have to use the `Type.typeofClass` function.
-Calling this function with a class object will return its name as its type.
+Calling this function with a `class` will return its name as its type.

 !!! info
     In Class++, just like in languages such as C++ and Java, a `class`'s type will always be signified by its name.